Basic Concept of HashMap

 , but values

-can be duplicated.
+can be repeated.

-Similarly, in a hash table, the value of a key
+Similarly, in a hash table, the key

-cannot be duplicated, while the value
+value cannot be duplicated, while the value

-can be anything.
+can be anything you choose.

 Hash Function